AdriaPadilla/InstaloaderScripts/README.md

 Here's an example:

 ```
-**instaloader "random_account_name" --no-compress-json --no-pictures --no-videos --max-connection-attempts 0**
+instaloader "random_account_name" --no-compress-json --no-pictures --no-videos --max-connection-attempts 0
 ```

-*¿Do you need more help with instaloader command options?*
+*¿Do you need more help with instaloader command options?*<br />
-*Please, check this:*
+*Please, check this:*<br />
 *https://instaloader.github.io/cli-options.html*

 ¿What will you get?